Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size

 For $t(n)\leq2^{\frac{c\log n}{\log\log n}}$, for some sufficiently small constant $c>0$, the tradeoff between the stretch and the aggregate size of the routing table and label stored at each individual vertex is better in our scheme than in the state-of-the-art schemes \cite{TZ01-spaa,C13}.
-However, our label size and routing time are worse than the respective parameters in \cite{TZ01-spaa,C13}.
+However, our label size is worse than the label size in \cite{TZ01-spaa,C13}.